Gokulkumar4000/online-exam-system/replit.md

 - ✓ Application fully functional with authentication, exams, and results tracking

 ### Bug Fixes
-- Fixed incorrect answer calculation in results page
+- Fixed incorrect answer calculation in results page (was showing -7 instead of 1)
-- Fixed question review showing only partial questions
+- Fixed question review showing only partial questions (now shows all 10 questions)
-- Fixed dashboard displaying wrong total question counts
+- Fixed dashboard displaying wrong total question counts (changed from 20/25/30 to 10)
-- Improved results page to use actual exam data instead of sample data
+- Improved results page to use actual exam data from questionResponses instead of sample data
 - Enhanced error handling and fallbacks for Firebase data loading

 ### Technical Improvements